Can I Eat Expired Pureed Carrots?

 Can I eat Pureed Carrots if they've been left at room temperature for 2 hours?

 If Pureed Carrots has been at room temperature for 2 hours, it's generally safe to eat, but the quality may have slightly declined.
 Ensure there are no signs of spoilage like an off smell, odd texture, or mold growth.
-If in doubt, it's best to discard to prevent foodborne illness.
+If in doubt, it's best to discard to reduce the risk of foodborne illness.

 How long after opening can I safely consume Pureed Carrots?